Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

         MeanAnomaly (value proportional to time since periapsis) or MeanLongitude (value proportional to time since zero phase angle).
 Defaults to MeanAnomaly.
     - `epoch`: the time at which the mean anomaly or mean longitude is measured.
-May be GameStart or Now.
+May be GameStart or Now (the time at which the asteroid appears).
 Defaults to GameStart.

 Each `INTERCEPT` block can have up to three parameters:
 * `approach`: the closest approach distance, in meters.
 This is one of two parameters that must always be